s1abb/SimioUnrealEngineLiveLinkConnector/docs/NativeLayerDevelopment.md

 }
 ```

-**Verification Test:**
+**Verification:**
-- Place object at Simio origin (0, 0, 0)
-- Should appear at Unreal origin (0, 0, 0)
+- Place object at Simio origin (0, 0, 0) → appears at Unreal origin (0, 0, 0)
-- No mirroring or axis flips
+- No additional coordinate conversion needed in native layer

 ---